Previous dayMarch 23, 2026Next day

 11.7 km---✓ ReviewedUSGS →

-This magnitude 2.4 event was detected 6 km SSW of Anza, CA on March 23, 2026, with origin time 19:53 UTC.
-The hypocenter lay at 11.7 km, placing this in the shallow crustal category.
-The epicenter is at 33.502°, -116.694°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Reports of a magnitude 2.4 earthquake 6 km SSW of Anza, CA came in on March 23, 2026 at 19:53 UTC.
+At a depth of 11.7 km, the event was shallow crustal.
+Geolocation places the event at 33.502°N, -116.694°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.4 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-23